rsliter/hunter-agile-web-development/SYLLABUS.md

 ## Method of Evaluation
 This is a project-based course.
 Each student’s contributions will be graded throughout the semester according to the following:

+* 1% for each homework assignment at the beginning of the semester.
+There will be 2 of these assignments.
+* 26% for each version of the team coding project (3 total versions).
+You will be graded on:
   * 50%: code contributions - although this is a group project, we will be periodically checking Github to ensure each teammate is contributing a fair amount;
-* 30%: requirements achieved for each version of the coding project (3 versions due);
+  * 50%: requirements achieved for each version of the coding project (3 versions due);
-* 15%: strength of demos delivered throughout project;
+* 5%: for each demo delivered during project.
+There will be 3 demos total;
-* 5%: participation in retrospectives (graded through notes).
+* 2.5%: participation in retrospectives (2 total) (graded through notes).

 For more information on expectations for these deliverables, see the [Rubrics page](RUBRICS.md).